 What could possibly go wrong?
 Mucho.
 This is how I ended up meeting more arseholes in 2 days in Byron Bay than I have met in the last two years in Sydney.
 That’s not to say that they were all locals (they could all have been other tourists, as far as I know), but my experience was besmirched nonetheless.

 The first unpleasant encounter I had was with a lady who ran over my surfboard.
 That’s right.
-Not content with staring at me as if I just took a shit on her windshield when she realised my surfboard was blocking the path to her car, this time poor soul still found the time, after I moved my surfboard out of the way of her car, and put it next to mine, to maneuver her Range Rover wheels just close enough to run over the nose of my surfboard.
+Not content with staring at me as if I just took pooped on her windshield when she realised my surfboard was blocking the path to her car, this time poor soul still found the time, after I moved my surfboard out of the way of her car, and put it next to mine, to maneuver her Range Rover wheels just close enough to run over the nose of my surfboard.
 No chill whatsoever.

 The next asshole observation I have is driving.
 Though I thought big cities had more drivers who woke up and chose violence than small towns, Byron Bay quickly blasted my theory to bed.
 Though some people are super chill, stopping to let pedestrians cross and waving, others are more impatient and angry (and reluctant to move backwards to let you reverse park even though you indicated well in advance) than anyone I’ve met in Sydney all year.